iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 FlashAttention-2 introduces **algebraic simplifications** to minimize non-matrix-multiply operations.
 While matrix multiplications (GEMMs) run on specialized Tensor Cores, operations like `exp`, `sum`, and `division` run on the Special Function Units (SFUs) or CUDA cores, which are much slower.

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_12.png" class="img-fluid rounded z-depth-1" caption="NVIDIA A100 Streaming Multiprocessor (SM) Architecture.
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_12.png" class="img-fluid rounded z-depth-1" caption="NVIDIA A100 Streaming Multiprocessor (SM) Architecture.
 Note the specialized Tensor Cores for matrix math vs. SFUs for activation functions." %}

 **1. Deferring Normalization:**
 In FlashAttention v1, the output matrix $O$ is rescaled at every iteration to maintain numerical stability: